hiredmaybe67/hiredmaybe67.github.io/prestigeTrap.md

 No one wants to take risks when there’s a clearly defined “winning path” in tech careers.

 So we all end up chasing the same roles, the same companies, and the same version of success; and then we wonder why everything in tech starts to feel the same.

+Big tech is the right move for some poeple.
+Theres no doubt that those projects are exciting, and honestly if you want to clock in for 8 hours and then go home and do what you want and make $200k/year I think its great.
+The issue is that those aren't the poeple big tech attracts.
+It takes in teh most motivated career-maxxers who don't care about the work being done by the company and

 ## What’s the Cost of Chasing Prestige?